This article provides an opportunity for you to reflect on your leadership.

 Gateway Emotion – Joy

-In Shadow Work we believe leadership lies in the Sovereign archetype.
-If this archetype is wounded and out of balance we will lose our capacity to lead well.
+Leadership lies in the Sovereign archetype, and if this archetype is wounded and out of balance we will lose our capacity to lead well.
 Interestingly, we will also lose touch with our capacity to ‘be lead’ well – to be effective members of a group, organisation or workplace, supporting and respecting our leader.

 The wound that harms the Sovereign archetype is the belief that we are not good enough.
 This belief develops if we haven’t received the support and blessing we need in our life to believe that we are good enough – worthy, loveable and deserving of respect and care, – exactly as we are, without having to do anything.
 If we don’t have this belief then we have nothing to rest back in to.
 We need to be able to rest back, knowing we are held, loved, cherished and believed in – just as we are.
 From this place we can feel true confidence and find the strength we need to carry out our role.
 I liken this to the ‘Seat’ or ‘Throne’ of a Leader.
 A place in which we can sit and act from with confidence because we know we are blessed.

 When we can sit back and relax in to ourselves, knowing that we are good enough, then what we do comes from a place of choosing – a place of wanting to – because it brings us joy.
 If we can’t sit back and rest in ourselves, then what we do will come from a need to prove our worth, or to get others to like and approve of us.
 Essentially this means we’re acting from a place of fear – fear that we are not good enough.

 The Chinese proverb below captures this well:

 ‘Tension is who we think we should be, relaxation is who we are.’

 If we can’t relax into who we are, because we believe that who we are is not enough, then we will always be tense, and we’ll be leading from this tense, fearful place.
 Our leadership will have shadowy qualities, and so will the way we allow ourselves to be led.